eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Appsody and Docker Desktop on Windows 10
-When you use Appsody, configure Docker Desktop to access your C: drive that contains your `codewind-data` directory.
+When you use Appsody, configure Docker Desktop to access your `C:` drive that contains your `codewind-data` directory.
 In most cases, you can configure Docker with the same user as the user who develops applications with Appsody.
-However, if you use Windows 10 Enterprise secured with Azure Active Directory (AAD), the AAD user does not reside in the local host and might not be accepted in the **Shared Drives** tab of the Docker Desktop **Settings** page, especially if the organization configured AAD to issue only PIN codes instead of user passwords.
+However, if you use Windows 10 Enterprise secured with Azure Active Directory (AAD), the AAD user does not reside in the localhost and might not be accepted in the **Shared Drives** tab of the Docker Desktop **Settings** page, especially if the organization configured AAD to issue only PIN codes instead of user passwords.

 **Workaround** Complete the instructions in [Special notes about Appsody and Docker Desktop on Windows 10](https://github.com/gcharters/kabanero-dev-getting-started/blob/master/docker-windows-aad.md).